magicalyak/pocketmine/README.md

 ### To interact with pocketmine administration:

     docker attach pocketmine

+Use CTRL-P and CTRL-Q to detach from attach session (if you CTRL-C or break it'll kill the container)

 This allows you to jump into the pocketmine administration session.
 Type "help" for options.
 If you enter the command "stop", this will end pocket mine and stop the container.
 To restart pocketmine with our stopping the container, enter "restart" in the pocket mine admin session.